RI-SE/smirk/docs/System Requirements Specification.md

 Headings with a reference in brackets [X] refer to artifacts mandated by the AMLAS process.

 ## 1.3 Glossary
-- AMLAS Guidance on the Assurance of Machine Learning in Autonomous Systems
+- AMLAS: Guidance on the Assurance of Machine Learning in Autonomous Systems
 - ML: Machine Learning
 - ODD: Operational Design Domain